Sulemani Keeda: Critical reception

-Rediff.com says "The duo's (Naveen and Mayank) prowess as actors becomes obvious in a brilliant scene that depicts one of their writing sessions in black and white, without any words.Every other actor in the film has given it their 100% too – from Krishna Singh Bisht's manchild Pokhriyal, Karan Mirchandani's cocaine-snorting, cat-loving Gonzo and the lovely Aditi Vasudev as Ruma."
+Rediff.com says, "The duo's (Naveen and Mayank) prowess as actors becomes obvious in a brilliant scene that depicts one of their writing sessions in black and white, without any words.Every other actor in the film has given it their 100% too – from Krishna Singh Bisht's manchild Pokhriyal, Karan Mirchandani's cocaine-snorting, cat-loving Gonzo and the lovely Aditi Vasudev as Ruma."

-Rachit Gupta for Filmfare.com says "A special mention to the CGI scene where Karan’s character snorts cocaine.
+Rachit Gupta for Filmfare.com:says "A special mention to the CGI scene where Karan’s character snorts cocaine.
 This particular scene belongs in such memorable movies as Pineapple Express and This Is The End.
 This is beyond hilarious.
 It will give you a stomachache.
 A thousand likes to Masurkar for deviating from the norm and having the audacity to try something different."

 "The film is peppered with cinematic references, deftly treated with equal parts devout worship and irreverent satire.
 It follows an episodic structure much like their script in the film that never sees the light of day, but whatever it lacks in action it makes up for in wordplay.
 Though some might say that Sulemani Keeda can be best described in one of its own closing lines, (“Dialogues acche thhe, film theek thi,”) I'll say it's definitely worth a watch for some zany comedy, break-out performances and a peppy soundtrack that you'll surprisingly find yourself humming on the way back home."Dipika Bhatia summarises for Business Standard.

 Shubha Shetty Saha analyses the casting and editing as follows on Mid-day "Casting is good, editing (Khushboo Agarwal) is fantastic.
 Naveen and Mayank fit into their roles pretty well and do a commendable job.
 A special mention has to be made of Aditi who carried her role with remarkable ease and she is pretty easy on the eye, too.
 Hope this girl gets more roles to prove her mettle further."

-Missmalini.com mentions "Sulemani Keeda is the kind of film you’d like to make – a film with way too many inside jokes that are broad enough to welcome an audience into and assuring them that they’re going to have a great time!
-If you’re watching one movie this week, do yourself a favour and watch this one."